charybr/noyw/README.md

 # noyw
-Number On Your Way (NOYW) is a simple memory game to be played by commuters (who are not driving).
+Number On Your Way (noyw) is a simple memory game to be played by commuters (who are not driving).

 #### Rules of the game